Superrehtard/old_diaspora_wiki/Installing-and-Running-Diaspora.md

 want to either run `bundle install --path vendor` instead to install the gems in your local diaspora directory to avoid conflicts with your existing environment, or use an [RVM](https://rvm.beginrescueend.com) gemset.

+NOTE: Under debian, running the command gem update --system fails to execute.
+If you try to update from Debian repo via apt-get, this will probably get a new version, but not the newest.
+Some gems needed the newest gem version.
+In this case update your gems with rubygems-update.

+        gem install rubygems-update
+        cd /var/lib/gems/1.8/bin
+        ./update_rubygems

 ### Configure Diaspora